exakat/exakat/docs/Rules.rst

 PHP 7 has optimized the handling of double-quoted strings.
 In particular, double-quoted strings are much less memory hungry than classic concatenations.

-PHP allocate memory at the end of the double-quoted string, making only one call to the allocator.
+PHP allocates memory at the end of the double-quoted string, making only one call to the allocator.
 On the other hand, concatenations are allocated each time they include dynamic content, leading to higher memory consumption.

 .. code-block:: php